-Rye East Sussex – an historic Cinque Ports town
+Rye East Sussex – a historic Cinque Ports town

-Located just 10 miles from the Rocklands Self Catering Apartments is the beautiful ancient town of Rye is a historic place full of charm.
-At one time, the hilltop town of Rye played a major part in the defence of the English coast.
+Rye is a beautiful ancient town of Rye full of charm and history.
+At one time, the hilltop town of Rye played a major part in the defense of the English coast.
 Today it is a town that attracts thousands of visitors to its streets.

 During England’s medieval period, Rye was one of England’s most popular towns.
-Rye was the centre for many of the country’s musicians, artists and celebrities.
+Rye was the center for many of the country’s musicians, artists, and celebrities.

 One of the most popular tourist spots in Rye is St. Mary’s Church tower.
 Visitors can view the area from atop the tower, seeing the beautiful architecture of Rye and the rivers that meet near the town.
 The Rother, Tillingham and Brede rivers meet as they flow toward the sea.
 St. Mary’s Church tower offers a perfect vantage point to see the natural beauty of the region.

 The vast amount of history in the area makes Rye the best spot to stay, allowing guests to explore the various historic points around it.
 However, Rye isn’t just about its historic streets and Georgian houses.